Monday, 25 May 2026

 Eastfield

-For many years, the club were one of the leading outfits in the Scarborough & District League at their Eastway home, picking up several honours along the way, including league title wins in 1981-82 and 1984-85.
+For many years, the club was one of the leading outfits in the Scarborough & District League at their Eastway home, picking up several honours along the way, including league title wins in 1981-82 and 1984-85.
 The second of which prompted the bold move to join the Teesside League for the 1985-86 season.

 Scarborough FC also wanted their reserve team to play in the competition.
 However, reserve sides were against the league regulations, so the first incarnation of Scarborough Athletic was formed, with the Athletic Ground being the inspiration behind the name.